 When you sign one it is difficult to get out of it, when they are properly done.

-Then there are things that can happen outside the contract that allow can make the guarantees and personal guarantees unenforceable.
+Then some things can happen outside the contract that allows can make the guarantees and personal guarantees unenforceable.

 What is a Personal Guarantee?